 Palms are often considered to be the standard bearers of exotic gardening in the U.K..
 It is difficult to disagree.
 Almost all gardeners who wish to create an exotic garden will sooner or later, generally sooner rather than later, incorporate at least one palm into their scheme.
-This is not without its pitfalls: sound advice on growing palms is not always readily available outside specialist nurseries, often plants inappropriate for our climate are offered for sale, on many occasions plants are mislabeled and sometimes the growing point my be damaged - a defect often invisible to the untrained eye.
-They can also be very expensive.
+This is not without its pitfalls: sound advice on growing palms is not always readily available outside specialist nurseries, often plants inappropriate for our climate are offered for sale, on many occasions plants are mislabeled and sometimes the growing point may be damaged -

 Palms are trees but they are quite unlike any other tree.
 Typically, they do not have branching trunks nor do they have any branches at all.
 They have a crown of large leaves at the top of the trunk which, once fully formed, does not significantly increase in size.
-This makes their growth pattern and mature appearance reasonably predictable- unlike that of may trees and shrubs.
-They can therefore be sited with a fair degree of precision and produce expected results.
+This makes their growth pattern and mature appearance reasonably predictable - unlike that of many trees and shrubs.
+They can therefore be sited with a fair degree of precision and grow to produce expected results.

 Palms do not 'self-repair' any damage caused to their trunk; many other woody plants are able to scar over and re-grow sections of damaged or missing bark.
 Furthermore, the trunk has no secondary growing points which means lopping of its growing point kills the palm (unless, as in some species of clumping palm, a sucker is sent up from the base).
 Attention must therefore be paid not to damage either the trunk or the growing point.

 Many are sensitive to waterlogging - even those which require moist conditions.
-Waterlogging is especially harmful in winter when wet freezes can occur, and such conditions needs to be avoided with all the palms mentioned here (except, perhaps, Sabal minor).
+Waterlogging is especially harmful in winter when wet freezes can occur, and such conditions need to be avoided with all the palms mentioned here (except, perhaps, Sabal minor).
 The interesting thing is that some palms (Phoenix canariensis and Washingtonia) actively seek out permanent deep groundwater into which they immerse the ends of their roots; higher up they do not like it.
 My experience with Trachycarpus fortunei is that it will thrive in very damp, even waterlogged, soil when temperatures are above freezing - such is the case at Southern Comfort where I have several plants growing in very damp conditions.
 Whether freezing contions would damage such plants I do not know.

 Prominent Palms in and around Torquay